apache/incubator-kie-tools/packages/dmn-editor-standalone/README.md

 - To add it to your `package.json` file:

-  - `npm install @kie-tools/kie-editors-standalone`
+  - `npm install @kie-tools/dmn-editor-standalone`

-- To import each Editor library:
+- To import the library:

-  - `import * as DmnEditor from "@kie-tools/kie-editors-standalone/dist/dmn"`
+  - `import * as DmnEditor from "@kie-tools/dmn-editor-standalone/dist"`

-  - `import * as BpmnEditor from "@kie-tools/kie-editors-standalone/dist/bpmn"`

 ### Usage

-The API is the same for both editors.
 Here is an example on how to open the DMN Editor:

 ```
 const editor = DmnEditor.open({
   container: document.getElementById("dmn-editor-container"),
   initialContent: Promise.resolve(""),
+  initialFileNormalizedPosixPathRelativeToTheWorkspaceRoot: "model.dmn",
   readOnly: false,
   resources: new Map([
     [